django-denmark/django-consent/README.rst

 What is this NOT?
 -----------------

 Do you want to collect consent based on a cookie or an IP?
-This is ridiculous and not what this app is about.
+This is not what this app is about.
 If you are tracking your users before they are even logged in, please don't.
-We want to obtain consent from an authenticated user that has motivation to user the website and will have an ability to withdraw their consent and audit any actions that it has been used for.
+We want to obtain consent from an authenticated user that has motivation to make an informed decision about their consent and will have an ability to withdraw their consent and audit any actions that it has been used for.

+*But but but I really want to track all users and my boss says that I have to!** There are other ways to gather statistics and analytics than tracking your users.
+Have a look at projects like goaccess and Plausible.

 Features
 --------